davidrios/baleforgit/README.md

 [![Latest release](https://img.shields.io/github/v/release/davidrios/baleforgit?sort=semver)](https://github.com/davidrios/baleforgit/releases/latest)
 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](LICENSE)

 A Git filter driver that stores large files as **content-defined chunks** on a Bale CAS server.
 It's meant to be a replacement for `git-lfs`.
-It needs a backend server to work, you can run your own or pester your favourite git forge to implement it.
+It can use a backend server, you can run your own or pester your favourite git forge to implement it, or you can run totally offline.

 This repo ships two binaries: